Caroline M. Sehon, MD, FRCP(C), FABP

 I currently serve as the Executive Director of the International Psychotherapy Institute, Secretary at the American Psychoanalytic Association (APsA), and Chair of APsA's Psychoanalysis in the Community Committee.

-Discover more about me by exploring my
+Discover more about me by exploring my practice website.

 Professional Practice & Academic Appointments